top of page

 Do you offer a framing service for your linocut prints?

-I stopped offering a framing service in 2021, so that I could focus on making prints.
-Outsourcing framing and adding on my time for doing would make the framing costs to you more expensive than going directly to your local picture framers.
+I stopped offering a framing service in 2021 to focus on making prints.
+Outsourcing framing and adding to my time would make the framing cost more expensive than going directly to your local picture framers.

-When I sell my prints in galleries I have to allow for the 40-50% commission that the majority of galleries charge on the framed print.
-This means I either double the cost of the frame or make a loss.
+When I sell my prints in galleries, I have to allow for the 40-50% commission that most galleries charge on the framed print.
+This means I either double the frame cost or make a loss.

-Some of my linocut prints are framed for exhibitions and art galleries, so I usually have a few prints professionally framed available.
-Please email me at michellehughesdesign@outlook.com to enquire.
+Some of my linocut prints are framed for exhibitions and art galleries, so I usually have a few professionally framed prints available.
+Please email me at michellehughesdesign@outlook.com to inquire.
 Framed prints are available to pick up from my York studio only.

 What materials are used for framing?